Pennsylvania Teachers Fight to End Fair Share Fees

 Hartnett v.
 PSEA

-Greg Hartnett, a teacher from Indiana County, Pennsylvania, disagreed with how his union handled contract negotiations.
-When he expressed his concerns and was ignored by union officials he sought to stop paying the teachers’ union.
-But prior to the Supreme Court’s ruling in Janus v.
-AFSCME, teachers like Greg could be required to pay a union so-called “fair share” fees, even if they were not union members.
+- Greg Hartnett, a teacher from Indiana County, Pennsylvania, disagreed with how his union handled contract negotiations.
+Greg expressed his concerns and was ignored by union officials, so he sought to stop paying the teachers’ union.

-Greg believed this violated his First Amendment rights—and he wasn’t alone.
+- Greg believed this violated his First Amendment rights—and he wasn’t alone.
 Three other teachers, Elizabeth Galaska, John Cress, and Robert Brough, Jr., also felt that their fair share fees were unconstitutional.

 Teachers File Lawsuit to End ‘Fair Share’ Fees